RandstormBTC/randstorm/README.md

 With 6 CPU cores this function generates ~ 1,000,000 Bitcoin HEX private keys / second.

-Compared to more secure bitcoin libraries, such as private_key_bytes = os.urandom(32).

-Which generates keys at about half the speed.
+Compared to more secure bitcoin libraries, such secrets and os.urandom which generates keys at less than half the speed.

 After HEX key is generated the string is converted to a P2P Bitcoin address in thie following format: